-The discovery of symmetries in the nature is a cornerstone in physics that allows us to find the conservation laws governing the universe.
-For example, electric charge, energy and mass conservation (coming from symmetries in physical laws governing electromagnetism, thermodynamics and chemistry) has allowed humans to have the ability to develop this technology (circuits, nuclear power stations, drugs…).
+The discovery of symmetries in nature is a cornerstone in physics that allows us to find the conservation laws governing the universe.
+For example, electric charge, energy, and mass conservation (coming from symmetries in physical laws governing electromagnetism, thermodynamics, and chemistry) has allowed humans to have the ability to develop this technology (circuits, nuclear power stations, drugs…).

 Reference: “Supersymmetry in the time domain and its applications in optics” by Carlos García-Meca, Andrés Macho Ortiz and Roberto Llorente Sáez, 10 February 2020, Nature Communications.